Skip to main content

 • Specify the times they will operate

-When your CNIPS application is complete, a specialist will schedule a preapproval visit to your organization.
+When your CNIPS application is complete, an SFSP Program Specialist will schedule a preapproval visit to your organization.
 This mandatory visit includes an overview of the SFSP program and an evaluation of the sponsor’s ability to efficiently operate the program.
 The preapproval visit must be completed before the application can be approved.

-Please Note: As of October 1, 2019, the CDE requires that all new SFSP applicants and returning sponsors submit complete and correct SFSP application packets through the Child Nutrition Information and Payment System (CNIPS) no later than 30 calendar days prior to the first SFSP meal service day, or May 15, whichever comes first.
+Please Note: The CDE requires that all new SFSP applicants and returning sponsors submit complete and correct SFSP application packets through the Child Nutrition Information and Payment System (CNIPS) no later than 30 calendar days prior to the first SFSP meal service day, or May 15, whichever comes first.

 Program Details